jaliil/python_lab/README.md

 # python_lab
-there are same code of python
+It is a python lab